 MARTIN LUTHER KING JR's Thoughts On Nonviolence

 [Reverend Martin Luther King, head-and-shoulders portrait, seated, facing front, hands extended upward, during a press conference] / World Telegram & Sun photo by Dick DeMarsico.

-Dr. King was a man who believed in the power of spoken words, and how they can alter reality for the better.
+Dr. King was a man who believed in the power of spoken words, and how words can alter a person’s life for the better or worse.

 His commitment to nonviolence was an act of love; not of weakness.

-As he later emphasized in another press conference, “Nonviolence is an absolute commitment to the way of love.
+As he emphasized in another press conference, in 1963, “Nonviolence is an absolute commitment to the way of love.
 Love is not emotional bash; it is not empty sentimentalism.
 It is the active outpouring of one’s whole being into the being of another.”

+MARTIN LUTHER KING JR's Thoughts On Nonviolence